How the UN is navigating diplomacy, international law and humanitarian aid in Gaza

 “The GHF is in line with the traditional Israeli and American approach of avoiding anything that is multilateral, controlled and meets humanitarian criteria,” says Finaud.

-Read more on the Gaza Health Foundation:
+Read more on the Gaza Humanitarian Foundation:

 More